Thraka/SadRazor/PLAN.md

 ```

 ### Responsibilities (concise)
-- TemplateEngine: load templates from disk, preprocess `@include` directives (with recursion guard), detect `@model` declarations and - when possible - resolve concrete model Types and compile templates with that type; detect and strip `@layout` directives and tee layout paths into the compiled template context.
+- TemplateEngine: load templates from disk, detect `@model` declarations and - when possible - resolve concrete model Types and compile templates with that type; detect and strip `@layout` directives and tee layout paths into the compiled template context.
 It also prepares template content (e.g. adding runtime imports) so templates authored with shorthand helpers work at runtime.
+The engine intentionally does not perform compile-time inlining of fragments; authors should use the runtime `Partial`/`PartialAsync` helpers for composing reusable fragments.
 - RazorTemplateCompiler: configure the RazorProjectEngine and code generation pipeline, populate default imports (including any required static imports for runtime helpers) and generate the C# source fed to Roslyn for compilation.
 - CompiledTemplate: reflective wrapper around compiled template types; instantiates the generated template class, sets the runtime model via reflection, and injects a `TemplateBasePath` on the instance so runtime partial lookups resolve relative to the originating template file.
 - TemplateBase: runtime base class for generated templates; exposes the model to generated code, provides protected helpers such as `Partial`/`PartialAsync` (which resolve relative paths and invoke the engine to render partials), and exposes a small API surface (`GetContent`, `SetTemplateBasePath`) useful for helpers and testing.